tlevine/www.thomaslevine.com/content/!/hovering-cycle/phlush.md

 The use of toilets is about as varied and complicated as anything else, but social norms discourage us from discussing this complexity.
 I think we'll get somewhere if we make the discussion of toilets seem less weird.

+## Proprietary references

+* Mohsen Amjadi, Seyed Kazem Madaen, Hamid Pour-Moazen (2006).
+Uroflowmetry Findings in Patients with Bladder Outlet Obstruction Symptoms in Standing and Crouching Positions.
+Urology Journal, 3(1): 49--53.
+* Dengchuan Cai and Manlai You (1998).
+An ergonomic approach to public squatting-type toilet design.
+Applied Ergonomics, 29(2): 147--153.
+* Arianne Cohen (2009).
+The Tall Book: A Celebration of Life from on High.
+New York: Bloomsbury.
+* Clara H. Greed (1995).
+Public toilet provision for women in britain: an investigation of discrimination against urination.
+Women's Studies International Forum, 18(5--6): 573-584.
+* Clara Greed (2003).
+Inclusive Urban Design: Public Toilets.
+Oxford, UK: Architectural Press.
+* Alexander Kira (1976).
+The Bathroom.
+New York: Viking Press.
+* Barbro Lundblad and Anna-Lena Hellström (2005).
+Perceptions of School Toilets as a Cause for Irregular Toilet Habits Among Schoolchildren Aged 6 to 16 Years.
+Journal of School Health, 75(4): 125-128.
+* Moore, K. H. and Richmond, D. H. and Sutherst, J. R. and Imrie, A. H. and Hutton, J. L. (1991).
+Crouching over the toilet seat: prevalence among British gynaecological outpatients and its effect upon micturition.
+BJOG: An International Journal of Obstetrics & Gynaecology, 98(6).
+* Ian L. McClelland and Joan S. Ward (1982).
+The Ergonomics of Toilet Seats.
+Human Factors, 24(6): 713--725.
+* A. Rane & A. Corstiaans (2008).
+Does micturition improve in the squatting position?
+Journal of Obstetrics and Gynaecology, 28(3): 317--319.
+* Ali Unsal and Ersin Cimentepe (2004).
+Effect of Voiding Position on Uroflowmetric Parameters and Post-void Residual Urine Volume in Patients with Benign Prostatic Hyperplasia.
+Scand J Urol Nephrol, 38: 240–242.
+* S. Vernon, B. Lundblad and A. L. Hellström (2003).
+Children's experiences of school toilets present a risk to their physical and psychological health.
+Care, Health & Development, 29(1): 47--53.